Associate Prof. Laura Sitaru, PhD

 anca.focseneanu@g.unibuc.ro

-Department of Romance, Classical and Modern Greek Languages and Literatures
+Department of Romance Languages and Literatures, Classical Philology and Modern Greek

 Associate Prof. Mihail Enăchescu, PhD – Director